fnproject/tutorials/java/UsingJavaRuntimeContext/README.md

 ## Summary
 You have set variables using the Fn CLI and Fn YAML configuration files.
 You then accessed application and function variables in a Java function using the Java `RuntimeContext`.
 Fn makes it easy to store configuration data locally and use it in your functions.

-For more information see the [configuration vars documentaion page](https://github.com/fnproject/docs/blob/master/fn/develop/configs.md).
-See also [Function Configuration and Initialization](https://github.com/fnproject/docs/blob/master/fdks/fdk-java/FunctionConfiguration.md) for other examples of how to access the context in a function.
+For more information see the [configuration vars documentation page](https://github.com/fnproject/docs/blob/master/fn/develop/configs.md).
+See also [Function Configuration and Initialization](https://github.com/fnproject/docs/blob/master/fdks/fdk-java/FunctionConfiguration.md) for other examples of how to access the variables and the `RuntimeContext` in a function.